-However, under Florida’s shared fault rules, you can hold other responsible parties accountable even if you were mostly to blame.
+However, under Florida’s shared fault rules, you can hold other responsible parties accountable even if you were partially to blame – so long as you were not mostly to blame.

 We’ll Fight to Recover Compensation for All of Your Construction Accident Injuries

 Construction accident injuries can turn your life upside down.
-At Hollander Law Firm, P.A., we’ll fight to recover fair compensation for the full range of injuries you’ve suffered.
+At Hollander Law Firm Accident Injury Lawyers, we’ll fight to recover fair compensation for the full range of injuries you’ve suffered.

 Some common types of construction accident injury cases we handle involve: